ArrowElectronics/aws-iot-dragonpulse-js/admin/foundation.md

 }
 ```

-This policy allows connections to be established and vents to be published to
+This policy allows connections to be established and events to be published to
 a custom MQTT topic in

 * things/+/monitor/disk